kassi-bertrand/db-ui-team-2/frontend/README.md

 - `pages`: The different pages of the website.
 Each page is defined as its own component.
 Pages may use components defined in the `components` folder.
 For instance, both the **Login** and **Register** use the `Header` component, to render the "Sign In" and "Sign Up" buttons at the top.

-- `css`: folder used to store additional `CSS` files used to provide additional, and consistent styling across the entire site. `utility-pattern.css` for instance, is used to style basic HTML tags (`h1...h4`) or create custom CSS classes to apply later.
+- `css`: This folder stores `CSS` files used to provide additional, and consistent styling across the entire site. `utility-pattern.css` for instance, is used to style basic HTML tags (`h1...h4`) or create custom CSS classes to apply later.
 At the moment, all `CSS` defined here are imported into `index.css`.

 ## How to run the frontend?